timoklimmer/ambre/README.md

 Because ambre's output is more detailed, the information we get from it is more valuable than pure importances of factors.

-### Increase Customer Satisfaction of a Service Desk
+### 2. Increase Customer Satisfaction of a Service Desk
 Another example: imagine you were responsible for a service desk.
 Your CSAT score is terribly low, and you need more insight into where you can take targeted countermeasures.
 One option is to sift through numerous reports and try to find exactly that one bar chart which makes your life good again.
 The other option is to feed ambre with data about your tickets and related CSAT scores.
 Once fed, ambre can show you in a snap where the problematic patterns are.

-### Identify Promising Research Directions
+### 3. Identify Promising Research Directions
 Let's imagine you were a researcher, and your goal was to explain why people develop a certain disease.
 Assuming you did not have an idea of where to go deeper in your research, you could collect some data of what you think might be relevant.

-After being fed with your data, ambre can extract relevant connections, helping you to find the areas where you should focus on.
+After being fed with data, ambre can extract relevant connections, helping you to find the areas where you should focus on.
 Because ambre automatically eliminates redundant rules, and because you can tell ambre about the rules you already know, it will quickly point you to the connections that matter for your work.
 Of course, ambre also gives you all the numbers it uses, so you can write comprehensible and reproducable papers.

 ## Selected Highlights of ambre